ohir/toggler/README.md

 - `set1(i)`, `set0(i)`, `setTo(i, state)` change a single item bit value at `i` index
 - `enable(i)`, `disable(i)`, `setDS(i, state)` mutate _disabled_ property of an item
 - `set1(i, ifActive: true)`, `...` bit setters may depend on a _disabled_ property
 - `signal(i)` does not change state bits by itself but informs that some change was made and likely it should be reflected at bit i, possibly after some checks.
+First signal fires `fix` and more signals may come in response to changes that originate in the `fix` handler.

 #### state fixer:
 - `fixBits(i, value)`, `fixDs(bIndex, value)` non-registering setters
-- `fixSignals(i, value)` supress or force a changed-bit signal (for fix only)
+- `fixSignals(i, value)` supress or force a changed-bit signal (in fix only)

 #### state tests:
 - `chb` property has bits set to 1 at positions that recently changed state
 - `recent` is index of a latest singular state bit change that came from a setter
-- `serial` is a monotonic state serial number (35b), bigger is newer
+- `serial` is a monotonic state serial number (36b), bigger is newer
+- `signals` (in fix only) signal that fired fix and any later, till fix ends
 - `changed(selmask)` tells if there was a change on any of _selmask_ positions
 - `changedAt(bIndex)` tells if there was a change at _bIndex_
 - `anyOfSet({first, last, selmask})` _true_ if any item bit is set in range or by selmask